 There is no such thing as “away”.
 When we throw anything away it must go somewhere.

 Improper management can cause various viral or bacterial infections.
-This can lead to form resistant organisms or pathogens.
-This further leads the organisms to our door steps.
-So, prime attention should be on proper and safe disposal of these wastes.
+This can lead to forming resistant organisms or pathogens.
+This further leads the organisms to our doorsteps.
+So, prime attention should be on the proper and safe disposal of these wastes.

 There’s a lot of confusion among different levels of management.
 It can be due to inappropriate awareness.
-It’s mentioned in the Springer journal, in 2002, an assessment ran by W.H.O in 22 developing countries.
+It was mentioned in the Springer journal in 2002, an assessment run by W.H.O. in 22 developing countries.
 It found that 18% to 64% of healthcare facilities don’t use proper disposal methods.

-The Biomedical Waste (Management and Handling) July 1998 is the guideline issued by Indian government.
-That is for safe management from storage to disposal of the biomedical wastes.
+Biomedical Waste (Management and Handling) July 1998 is the guideline issued by the Indian government.
+That is for safety management from storage to disposal of biomedical wastes.
 This rule has undergone revision and modification.
 Biomedical Waste Management in March 2016 is the latest amended edition.
-Under this rule steps are defined for the proper management of biomedical wastes.
+Under this rule, steps are defined for the proper management of biomedical wastes.
 I have mentioned these steps in detail below :